letsbuilders/influx-reporter/README.md

 ## Configuration

-InfluxReporter works with just the authentication configuration but of course there are other knobs to turn.
-For a complete list, see [configuration.rb](https://github.com/influx_reporter/influx_reporter-ruby/blob/master/lib/influx_reporter/configuration.rb).
+InfluxReporter works with just the InfluxDB host configuration.

 #### Enable in development and other environments